sigmdel/lazmqttc/README.md

 >> It is left as an exercise for knowledgable Windows users to find a more elegant way of ensuring that the DLLs are found.

-Ultimately, if a mosquitto MQTT broker is to be run on the system, it may make more sense to simply copy `lazmqttc.exe` into the `mosquitto` directory alongside the `mosquitto_pub.exe` and `mosquitto_sub.exe` utilities it emulates.
+Ultimately, if a mosquitto MQTT broker is to be run on the system, it may make more sense to simply copy `lazmqttc.exe` into the `mosquitto` directory alongside the `mosquitto_rr.exe`, `mosquitto_pub.exe` and `mosquitto_sub.exe` utilities it emulates.

+<b>Warning:</b> The application seems to freeze when connecting to the localhost that is not running an MQTT broker.

+    [MQTT] [mqttClient] INFO Connecting to [localhost:1884] - SSL:False
+    [MQTT] [mqttClient] INFO Broker disconnected: Connection lost [MQTT] [mqttClient] INFO Next reconnection attempt in 60 seconds.
+    [MQTT] [mqttClient] INFO Reconnecting to [localhost:1884] - SSL:False

+The first log entry will be shown right away, but it will take a minute or so before the following two entries are shown and the application responds normally.
+This behaviour was not observed in Linux and it may not be present if an MQTT broker is running on the local machine.

 ## 2. Compiling